mohidmunir/ArchiProducts-web-Scraper-Multi-Brand-Image-Downloader-WooCommerce-Mapper/README.md

-# 🏗ArchiProducts Web Scraper & WooCommerce Mapper
+# ArchiProducts Web Scraper & WooCommerce Mapper

 This repository contains a **Jupyter Notebook-based scraper** that automates the process of extracting **products and images** from [ArchiProducts.com](https://www.archiproducts.com).
 It is built for **bulk product import into WooCommerce / WordPress** with full **image downloading, renaming, and mapping**.